nadiamariduena/python-intro-2024-privat/14_dictio_SETS.md

 # SETS

-- set is the final data collection I will talk about
+- set is the final data collection I will talk about.
+Below you will see the chatgpt documentation about the topic and some exercises and also some of my questions about ít

 <br>
 <br>